Musical Genres – Discover the most listened to ones

 People who listen to music have higher levels of dopamine, which makes them happier and more relaxed.

-Music is also great for your heart; Studies show that listening to music can lower blood pressure and reduce anxiety.
+Music is also great for your heart; studies show that listening to music can lower blood pressure and reduce anxiety.

 Popular genres:

-Music lovers everywhere have their own favorite genres, and they shape our listening habits as well as the way we experience music.
+Music lovers everywhere have their own favorite genres and they shape our listening habits as well as the way we experience music.

 Here, we take a look at some of the most popular genres from around the world.